tensorpack/tensorpack/docs/tutorial/dataflow.md

 __read from disk (or other sources), apply transformations, group into batches, prefetch data__, etc, and all __run in parallel__.
-A simple pipeline in DataFlow is like the following:
+A simple DataFlow pipeline is like the following:

 ````python
 # a DataFlow you implement to produce [tensor1, tensor2, ..] lists from whatever sources: